-When you spend time in another country as a service member, the Status of Forces Agreement between the United States and your host country protects your legal status as military personnel in another nation.
-Luckily for active-duty service members, your privilege to shop in military stores is almost always covered under the agreement, too.
+When you spend time in another country assigned with the U.S. military, the status of forces agreement, or similar agreements, between the United States and your host country protects your legal status in that nation.
+Luckily for active-duty service members, DOD civilians, and their dependents, your privilege to shop in military stores is almost always covered under the agreement, too.
 But there are some restrictions, and here’s what they mean.

 What are the reasons for status of forces agreement restrictions?

-- Similarly, some SOFAs also impose a monthly spending cap depending on your situation and family size.
+- Impose a monthly spending cap depending on your situation and family size

 Where can I find out about specific status of forces agreement regulations?